bjoris33/ce_synthesis_paper/README.md

 - MOB suite
 - CAT/BAT (with databases installed)

 **Note, there's a high chance that not all programs can be resolved in same environment.
-I used separate environments for CAT/BAT and MOB Suite/PlasFlow than the other prgrams**
+I used separate environments for anvi'o and MOB Suite/PlasFlow than the other prgrams**

-Follow instructions in HMM-information.txt for instructions on how to add HMM profiles for conjugative systems in the anvi'o pipeline.

 Installed outside conda environment:
 - dedupe (used in scripts for downloading and processing reads, change install location in scripts)